 Some people with high porosity hair feel the need to wash their hair every day due to their lifestyle, while others can go several days or even a week without washing and still have healthy-looking hair.

-It all depends on your scalp and lifestyle, as well as how much product you use and how often you use them.
+It all depends on your scalp and lifestyle, how much product you use, and how often you use them.

 If I have high-porosity hair, will it eventually become low-porosity?